HIV/AIDS Education Facilitator

 • Bachelor’s degree in Education, Public Health, Psychology, Biology, or related field

-• Three years of experience working in HIV outreach or sexual health
+• At least one year of experience working in HIV outreach or sexual health

 • Experience working in a classroom setting